Tiebout sorting in online communities: The strategic setting

 \item the integrated state $\omegall$ is an equilibrium if and only if

 \item the integrated state $\omegamm$ is an equilibrium if and only if

 \end{enumerate} \end{thm}

-While a formal proof is provided in the Appendix, Theorem \ref{thm:classification} is easily understood.
+The proof of Theorem \ref{thm:classification} is straightforward and so is omitted.
+Each part amounts to checking when a deviation from the group-symmetric state under consideration is profitable.

+The result is intuitive.
 Parts \ref{lmequilibrium} and \ref{mlequilibrium} state that both fully segregated outcomes are always strict equilibria.
-This is intuitive since a deviation from either of these profiles means that an individual goes from locating with everyone in her own group and away from those in the other group, to locating with those in the other group and away from everyone in her own group.
+This is almost automatic since a deviation from either of these profiles means that an individual goes from locating with everyone in her own group and away from those in the other group, to locating with those in the other group and away from everyone in her own group.
+Clearly such a deviation can never be beneficial.
 Parts \ref{llequilibrium} and \ref{mmequilibrium} are also straightforward.
-The entire population locating on the same platform can be an equilibrium only if the total benefit that an individual receives from interacting with those in her own group on that platform exceeds the total distaste from interacting with those of the other group on the same platform (because the alternative, moving to the empty platform, guarantees a pay-off of zero).
+The entire population locating on the same platform can be an equilibrium only if the total benefit that an individual receives from interacting with those in her own group on that platform exceeds the total distaste from interacting with those of the other group on the same platform (because the alternative -- moving to the empty platform -- guarantees a pay-off of zero).
 Since platform $\lovely$ is viewed by everyone as preferable to platform $\modest$, it is immediate that state $\omegall$ is an equilibrium whenever state $\omegamm$ is.

 Suppose the distaste parameter is large.
 Then both segregated outcomes are strict equilibria but the integrated outcomes are not.
 As individuals become more tolerant of each other, i.e., as $\delta$ decreases, the integrated outcomes can emerge as stable outcomes.
 Consider, for example, the diverging trends of racial tolerance in-person and online \citep{stephens2014cost}.
 Survey and interviewed-based measures of racial intolerance in the US document a decline from the 1980s to the late 2000s \citep{bobo2001racial,bobo2012real} and this is correlated with rising racial integration in many major cities \citep{farley1978chocolate,farley1993continued,glaeser2012end,ellen2012pathways,baum2016accounting}.
-Conversely, racial distaste measured using anonymous behavior on online platforms appears to be more prevalent \citep{stephens2014cost} and this has been linked to increased sorting and segregation along racial lines in online communities \citep{boyd2013white}.
+Conversely, racial distaste measured using anonymous behavior on online platforms appears to be more prevalent \citep{stephens2014cost} and this has been linked to relatively higher rates of sorting along racial lines in online communities \citep{boyd2013white}.